ADVERTISEMENTS

 Bika LIMS – Open Source LIMS

-6. C4G Basic Laboratory Information System
+6. C4G Basic Laboratory Information System (BLIS)

-C4G BLIS was developed by the joint effort of Computing for Good (C4G) at the Centers for Disease Control and Prevention (CDC) and Ministries of Health of several countries in Africa, and the Georgia Institute of Technology.
+C4G BLIS was developed by the joint effort of Computing for Good (C4G) at the Centers for Disease Control and Prevention (CDC) Ministries of Health of several countries in Africa, and the Georgia Institute of Technology.

 It is mainly used for tracking patients, lab results, and specimens and all research work on the system can be found via the links on its website.